Sophie Trébuchet: Later life

 Trébuchet refused her husband's instructions and asked for help from Joseph Bonaparte, who was king of Spain; the spouses were quickly reconciled.
-But after some time, Léopold learnt from an unknown source the connection between Victor Fanneau de Lahorie and Trébuchet.
+But after some time, Léopold learnt from an unknown source the connection between Victor Fanneau de La Horie and Trébuchet.
 She hoped to return to Paris as soon as possible for news of her lover.

-One day she received an amount of 4,750 francs from Paris (she suspected Lahorie of having sent it) and decided to leave at once; she took advantage of the escort of Marshal Bellune to cross Spain without trouble.
+One day she received an amount of 4,750 francs from Paris (she suspected La Horie of having sent it) and decided to leave at once; she took advantage of the escort of Marshal Bellune to cross Spain without trouble.
 In Paris, she regularly visited her lover, incarcerated in Vincennes.

 She paid attention to the plot of General Malet, who announced the death of Napoleon Bonaparte in Russia.
-Victor Fanneau de Lahorie, once released, was to become Minister of Police.
+Victor Fanneau de La Horie, once released, was to become Minister of Police.
 But the plot was unveiled and the conspirators, of whom he was part, were imprisoned in the prison of the Abbey; they were all shot in the plain of Grenelle on October 29, 1812.
 Sophie followed the funeral convoy to the Vaugirard cemetery.

 On December 31, 1813, the family moved to rue des Vieilles Thuileries (now rue du Cherche-Midi).
 Léopold arrived at Thionville where he presented Catherine Thomas as "General Hugo".
 Trébuchet decided to locate her husband, after he stopped paying their rent.
 She entrusted Eugene and Victor to the Foucher family and left with Abel.
 Léopold again asked for divorce, on grounds of adultery, and placed his sons in boarding school.

 When Sophie returned to Paris, she discovered her apartment under seal and therefore asked the Fouchers for hospitality.
 Later, Léopold arrived in Paris with Catherine Thomas, whom he presented in the Salons; he returned to Thionville during the Hundred Days.
 Sophie regularly visited her sons at their college.